-On August 6, 2020, the United States completed its paid-in capital commitment under the GCI by unqualifying its subscription to 21,500 shares of paid-in capital (\$215,000,000).
-Of this amount, \$165,000,000 is restricted from commitment, until Mexico unqualifies corresponding payments, and is recorded as a deferred U.S. capital contribution in the consolidated balance sheets.
-On this date, the United States also unqualified its subscription to 19,833 shares of callable capital (\$198,330,000).
+As of September 30, 2022, and December 31, 2021, the United States has unqualified 22,500 shares of paid-in capital from its GCI subscription.
+Of these shares, 16,500 shares were restricted from commitment, until Mexico unqualifies corresponding payments.
+As such, the restricted shares are recorded as a deferred U.S. capital contribution in the consolidated balance sheet.
+As of the same dates, the United States has also unqualified 25,500 shares of callable capital from its GCI subscription.